DataDog/datadog-agent/docs/dev/checks/README.md

 named parameter `instance`.
 The `check` method is invoked at every run of the [collector][collector].

-The `AgentCheck` base class provides several useful attributes and methods, please refer to the [Python docs][datadog_checks_base] and the developer [documentation pages][developer_docs] for more details.
+The `AgentCheck` base class provides several useful attributes and methods, refer to the [Python docs][datadog_checks_base] and the developer [documentation pages][developer_docs] for more details.